StefanScott/UrWeb-crudWidgetTxn1/README.md

 ---

 So the (working) *non-meta-programming* example [UrWeb-colorSize](https://github.com/StefanScott/UrWeb-colorSize) shows that it is indeed possible to insert something of type `transaction xml` into a `<form>` tag - which indicates that the error in the present (non-working) *meta-programming* example UrWeb-crudWidgetTxn1 is being caused by something *else*.

+Thanks for any help getting the present, meta-programming version to compile using result type `transaction xml` for `Widget`.

 ###